← All insights

 Will AI automation replace my employees?

 No. AI automation replaces the repetitive tasks your employees spend time on — not the employees themselves.
 The goal is to free your team from admin so they can focus on work that actually needs human judgement, creativity, and relationship-building.
-Most businesses find their existing team becomes more productive and more satisfied when the tedious work is automated.
+Most businesses find their existing team becomes more productive and more satisfied when the tedious work is handled by a system.

 How much does Employer's National Insurance cost in 2026?

-As of April 2025, employers pay 15% National Insurance on employee earnings above £5,000 per year.
-For a £25,000 salary, that's roughly £2,500–£3,200 per year in Employer's NI alone, on top of the salary itself.
-This makes the true cost of employment significantly higher than the advertised salary.
+For the 2026/27 tax year, employers pay 15% National Insurance on employee earnings above £5,000 per year.
+For a £25,000 salary, that's £3,000 per year in Employer's NI alone, on top of the salary itself.
+This rate was increased from 13.8% in April 2025 and makes the true cost of employment significantly higher than the advertised salary.

 Can AI handle customer communication as well as a person?

-For standard, predictable communications — booking confirmations, enquiry responses, status updates, review replies — AI performs as well or better than a person, and it responds instantly rather than waiting for someone to check their inbox.
+For standard communications — booking confirmations, enquiry responses, status updates, review replies — modern AI performs as well or better than a person, responds instantly, and adapts its replies based on context.
 For complex, emotional, or high-stakes interactions, a human is still better.
-Well-designed automation handles the routine and escalates the exceptions.
+Well-designed automation handles the routine and escalates the exceptions to your team.

 Should I automate first or hire first?